playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > [I've written about this underlying concept in JavaScript; if the above is unfamiliar to you, I'd suggest reading through it](https://unicorn-utterances.com/posts/object-mutation).

-The `useRef` hook is implemented under-the-hood similar to the following:
+The `useRef` hook is implemented under the hood similar to the following:

 ```jsx
 const useRef = (initialValue) => {